v8/v8.dev/src/blog/short-builtin-calls.md

 date: 2021-05-06
 tags:
   - JavaScript
-description: 'In V8 9.1 we've temporarily unembedded the builtins on desktop to avoid performance issues resulting from far indirect calls.'
+description: 'In V8 9.1 we’ve temporarily unembedded the builtins on desktop to avoid performance issues resulting from far indirect calls.'
 tweet: ''
 ---